 - Be careful when documenting annual gynecological exams, since the annual GYN exam code is in ICD-10-CM chapter 21 instead of in chapter 15 where you may expect it.
 The code for a routine GYN exam is Z01.4.

-Even small errors can end up causing claims denials, and with all the voluminous claims filing that comes with OB/GYN billing and coding, it could be a good option for your practice to outsource your billing and coding.
+Even small errors can end up causing Claims Denials for OB/GYN, and with all the voluminous claims filing that comes with OB/GYN billing and coding, it could be a good option for your practice to outsource your billing and coding.
 OBGYN coding is already difficult, and these new changes to the ICD-10 codes for 2019 only add to coding difficulties for your practice.